webpy/webpy.github.com/form.md

             value="bob", #default value
             id="nameid", #specify the id
         )

+In addition to the attributes above, any html attributes can be entered in the same manner.
+For example:

+    myform2 = form.Form(
+        form.textbox('phonenumber',
+            size="12",
+            maxlength="12"        )
+    )

 In addition to validation on individual inputs, form.py supports entire form validation which allows comparisons of fields.
 The validators get passed as a list as the variable 'validators'.
 For example: